Skip to main content

 Inventory and Market Pressure

-Housing supply remains severely constrained for those aiming to Buy a Single Family House in San Jose, with inventory still about 27% below pre-pandemic levels.
-The shortage is driven by the mortgage rate lock-in effect (many owners hold 3% loans), limited new construction, and continued demand from high-income tech buyers.
-As a result, competition is intense, with around 62% of homes selling above asking price.
+Housing supply remains severely constrained for those aiming to Buy a Single Family House in San Jose, with inventory remains below pre-pandemic levels, contributing to ongoing supply constraints.
+The shortage is driven by the mortgage rate lock-in effect (many owners hold 3% loans), limited new continued demand from buyers employed in the regional technology and professional sectors.
+A significant share of homes continue to sell above asking price in competitive segments, based on recent market trends.

 Days on Market and Leverage Points

-San Jose homes move quickly, averaging around 11 days on market, far faster than the California average.
+Avg.
+Days on Market typically range between 10–50 days depending on pricing, location, and property condition. far faster than the California average.
 Buyer leverage typically appears only when a listing exceeds 20–30 days, at which point sellers may consider credits or minor price adjustments.

 Negotiation Trends in 2026